kiwipy/adventure/README.md

 The files in the demo directory have descriptive comments in the header.
 To prepare the files as a gamefile run: **`./compile.py`**

 > [!IMPORTANT]
-> :purple_square: Adventure is still in heavy development and things might change or break along the way!
+> :purple_square: Adventure is still in heavy development and things might change or break along the way!<br>
 > :purple_square: You should **NOT** create any full sized games until version 1 is released.

 ## Features planned for the future